 Hard Gel vs. Soft Gel Nail Extensions: Can Both Be Removed at Home?

-Hard gel, (also called builder gel or BIAB — builder gel in a bottle) cannot be soaked off like soft gel.
+Hard gel (also called builder gel or BIAB — builder gel in a bottle) cannot be soaked off like soft gel.
 It can only be filed off with an electric file.
 Hard gel can be used to create nail extensions or to create strength and shape on natural nails.

 How to Remove Gel Extension Nails at Home

-1. Trim and File Your Nails
+1. Trim and file your nails

 If you have long extensions, trimming them before removal will help speed up the process.
 Make sure to look under the nail so you’re only trimming the extension and not your natural nail.

-Once you’ve trimmed your gel extensions, buff the surface with a course file or an electric file, if you have one.
+Once you’ve trimmed your gel extensions, buff the surface with a course file or an electric file if you have one.
 Disrupting the top layer of gel polish will help to speed up the removal process.

-2. Soak in Acetone
+2. Soak in acetone

 If you don’t want to soak your nails, you can also use foil, cotton and acetone to remove your gel extensions.
 Soak a cotton ball in acetone, attach it to the nail, and cover both with a piece of foil.
 Do this for each nail.
 Let the foils sit on your gel extensions for about 15 to 20 minutes.

-3. Gently Scrape Off the Extensions
+3. Gently scrape off the extensions

 Once the time has passed, the extensions will have begun to dissolve and you can use an orange stick to gently scrape them off.
 If at any time during this process the scraping begins to hurt or you find yourself harshly tugging at the nail, go back to soaking with acetone.
 Repeat the process until you can gently remove the entire gel extension and nail glue.
-Harsh scraping and tugging before the gel has fully dissolved can seriously damage your natural nails.
+Harsh scraping and tugging before the gel has fully dissolved can seriously damage your natural nail s.

 Once all of the gel extensions are removed, lightly buff the surface of your nails with a buffer to remove any excess glue.

 Finish with cuticle oil or petroleum jelly to moisturize the skin around your nails.
-If you’re properly removing your gel extensions and your natural nails don’t appear damaged, feel free to polish your nails or replace the gel set you just removed with a new one.
+If you’re correctly removing your gel extensions and your natural nails don’t appear damaged, feel free to polish your nails or replace the gel set you just removed with a new one.

-Next: 12 Black French Tip Nails for an Edgy Manicure
+Next Up: 12 Black French Tip Nails for an Edgy Manicure

-{ "@context": "https://schema.org/", "@type": "WebPage", "speakable": { "@type": "SpeakableSpecification", "cssSelector": ["speakable-content"] }, "url": "https://www.lorealparisusa.com/beauty-magazine/beauty-tips/beauty-looks/how-to-remove-gel-extensions-at-home" } { "@context": "http://schema.org", "@type": "BreadcrumbList", "itemListElement": [ { "@type":"ListItem", "position": 1, "item": { "@id": "/", "name": "Home" } } , { "@type":"ListItem", "position": 2, "item": { "@id": "https://www.lorealparisusa.com/beauty-magazine", "name": "Beauty Magazine" } } , { "@type":"ListItem", "position": 3, "item": { "@id": "https://www.lorealparisusa.com/beauty-magazine/beauty-tips", "name": "Pro Ideas For Your Unique Look" } } , { "@type":"ListItem", "position": 4, "item": { "@id": "https://www.lorealparisusa.com/beauty-magazine/beauty-tips/beauty-looks", "name": "Beauty Looks" } } , { "@type":"ListItem", "position": 5, "item": { "@id": "https://www.lorealparisusa.com/beauty-magazine/beauty-tips/beauty-looks/how-to-remove-gel-extensions-at-home", "name": "how-to-remove-gel-extensions-at-home" } } ] }
+{ "@context": "https://schema.org/", "@type": "WebPage", "speakable": { "@type": "SpeakableSpecification", "cssSelector": ["speakable-content"] }, "url": "https://www.lorealparisusa.com/beauty-magazine/beauty-tips/beauty-looks/how-to-remove-gel-extensions-at-home" } { "@context": "http://schema.org", "@type": "BreadcrumbList", "itemListElement": [ { "@type":"ListItem", "position": 1, "item": { "@id": "/", "name": "home" } } , { "@type":"ListItem", "position": 2, "item": { "@id": "https://www.lorealparisusa.com/beauty-magazine", "name": "Beauty Magazine" } } , { "@type":"ListItem", "position": 3, "item": { "@id": "https://www.lorealparisusa.com/beauty-magazine/beauty-tips", "name": "Pro Ideas For Your Unique Look" } } , { "@type":"ListItem", "position": 4, "item": { "@id": "https://www.lorealparisusa.com/beauty-magazine/beauty-tips/beauty-looks", "name": "Beauty Looks" } } , { "@type":"ListItem", "position": 5, "item": { "@id": "https://www.lorealparisusa.com/beauty-magazine/beauty-tips/beauty-looks/how-to-remove-gel-extensions-at-home", "name": "how-to-remove-gel-extensions-at-home" } } ] }